The Blue Mustang has been one of the top colors for Mustangs over the years. LMR.com breaks down the list of Mustang Blue Colors & Paint Codes.

 This color brought a very unique twist in its 2-year run.
 This is very similar to the Liquid Blue that fans wanted but was a nice alternative because it didn’t cost as much as the $12k paint job that the Liquid Blue would have been.
 We even have a shop car of our own with the Lightning Blue color!

-This shade is Ford’s newest blue color and everything that is being said about this new color is that it looks almost black with blue metallics embedded deep into the color.
-Not much has been revealed of the characteristics about Antimatter Blue Metallic, but it sure sounds like it will be one of the more desirable colors!
+This shade of Ford’s blue color was last offered in 2021 and everything that is being said about this new color is that it looks almost black with blue metallics embedded deep into the color.
+Not much has been revealed of the characteristics about Antimatter Blue Metallic, but it is definitely one of the more desirable blue colors!